 *Admin and data processing costs may apply.

-Government policy for England is to introduce sustainable drainage systems (SuDS) to control site rainfall runoff via conditions in planning approvals.
+Government policy for England is to introduce sustainable drainage systems (SuDS) to control site rainfall runoff via conditions in planning approvals and prevent flooding of future developments.
 Infiltration into the ground is the preferred method for managing surface water runoff on site without increasing flood risk downstream.

-Property professionals need to assess the feasibility of infiltration SuDS at an early stage in support of the site development process.
+Property professionals need to assess the feasibility of infiltration SuDS at an early stage in support of the site development process through creating reports.
 This will allow outline site assessment of the cost implications and initial master planning of the development prior to the requirement for detailed design.